shivendrasinghtanwar/urlShortner/README.md

     git clone https://github.com/shivendrasinghtanwar/urlShortner.git

+Type the following command in your project directory to get all the dependencies

+    dep ensure

+Now to run the app give -

+    go run *.go

+The Application starts running on - (For Now)

+    127.0.0.1:5000

+ OR

 Give the following command to build the app.

     go build .

-An executable file named 'urlShortner' will be formed, run it from the terminal.
+A single executable file named 'urlShortner' will be formed that can be then run from the terminal.

-The Application starts running on - (For Now)

-    127.0.0.1:5000